Prospective Graduate Students and PDFs

 I am looking for students who are motivated, imaginative, and who take initiative.
 My students work on projects that I design for them, or on projects they have designed themselves.
 I give students the freedom to be creative while remaining available for advice, trouble-shooting, and suggestions.
 I encourage students to be well-read, both in the classic and current literature of their field, and students ought to graduate with strong statistical skills.

-Graduate students that have an interest in the evolutionary ecology of amphibians, reptiles, invertebrates, and fish are especially encouraged to apply.
+Graduate students that have an interest in fundamental and applied quesetions in evolutionary ecology, and with an interest in amphibians and reptiles, are especially encouraged to apply.
 Please send me an email explaining your interests and background, along with your CV, a writing sample, and an (unofficial) transcript.